-The School of Educational Studies at Claremont Graduate University (CGU) invites nominations and applications for two faculty positions to commence at the beginning of the 2014-2015 academic year.
+The School of Educational Studies at Claremont Graduate University (CGU) invites nominations and applications for two faculty positions to commence January 2015.

 Higher Education: Open Rank